 Aims and philosophy

-The central aim of the MSc in Management is to familiarise students with principles and techniques from the main management areas, so that you are able to develop the knowledge, flexibility and skills-base needed for a wide range of management careers.
-The key focus is on HRM, accounting and financial management, economics, marketing, operations management and strategy.
+The central aim of the Masters programmes in Accounting and Finance at Lancaster is to familiarise you with principles and techniques from the accounting and financial sector, enabling you to develop the knowledge, flexibility and skills base needed for employment in a range of finance-related careers.

 By the end of the programme, we expect that the knowledge you will have gained will enable you to: